drbean/edit/jeffreykuo/Send_thermal_pad.md

 made of a thermally conductive rubber consisting of rubber/polymeric elastomer material mixed with thermally conductive inorganic filler, are one way adopted to approach this problem.
-A popular matrix used for such thermal pads is silicone rubber, an elastomer (rubber-like material) composed of siloxane (a functional chemical group consisting of alternate silicon and oxygen atoms, -Si-O- on a backbone chain with substituents branching from the silicon atom.)^4,5^ The thermal conductivity of silicone rubber alone, being about 0.2 W m^-1^ K^-1^, ^6-9^, cannot satisfy the
+A popular matrix used for such thermal pads is silicone rubber, an elastomer (rubber-like material) composed of siloxane (a functional group consisting of alternate silicon and oxygen atoms, -Si-O- on a backbone chain with substituents branching from the silicon atom.)^4,5^ The thermal conductivity of silicone rubber alone, being about 0.2 W m^-1^ K^-1^, ^6-9^, cannot satisfy the